-The easiest and the loveliest this Russian frikadeller soup needs to be in your recipe box!
+The easiest and the loveliest this frikadeller soup needs to be in your recipe box!
+Warm and comforting in the tradition of Russian soup, but surprisingly easy to make.

 Every time I try to recreate my mum’s recipes I think that I am forgetting something.
 There is just no way that a handful of very ordinary ingredients can create such delicious flavour!

-And every time I come back to realisation that simplicity in combination with quality ingredients are the foundation of good food, and this Russian frikadeller soup is no exception.
+And every time I come back to realisation that simplicity in combination with quality ingredients are the foundation of good food.
+This Russian frikadeller soup is no exception.

-I realise that the word ‘frikadeller’ meaning ‘meatball’ doesn’t sounds very Russian and it is not.
+The word ‘frikadeller’ doesn’t sounds very Russian and it is not.
+The word means ‘meatball’ and actually has a Danish origin.

-The origin of the word itself is Danish.
-The soup however, is as Russian as vodka, and is known as ‘soup s frikadelkami’ to many dwellers of the former USSR!
+The soup, however, is as Russian as vodka, and is known as ‘soup s frikadelkami’ to many dwellers of the former USSR!
 It was my favourite soup growing up mostly due to the tasty meatballs!

 I have to admit the soup section is not very extensive on my blog and there is a good reason for it.
 I just don’t like soups that much.